Woman found dead at Dublin BART station

-DUBLIN, Calif. --A 26-year-old woman recently released from Santa Rita Jail was found dead Saturday morning at the East Dublin BART station Saturday morning, BART officials said.
+DUBLIN, Calif. --A 26-year-old woman recently released from Santa Rita Jail was found dead at the East Dublin BART station Saturday morning, BART officials said.

 The woman had a bump on her head, but no other signs of foul play were found, said BART spokeswoman Cheryl Stalter.